Wisconsin Arts Board: Funding and Granting

 The Arts Board is funded by the state of Wisconsin and the National Endowment for the Arts.
 Through multiple granting programs to organizations and individuals, WAB provides grants that support community and economic development through creative expression and arts education and serve people of every culture and heritage in Wisconsin.
 WAB's grant programs include Creation and Presentation organizational support grants, Creative Communities project grants, Folk Arts Apprenticeship grants, Arts Challenge Initiative grants, Woodland Indian Arts Initiative grants, and Regranting grants.

 Twenty years ago, Wisconsin was typical among the 50 states, investing a healthy amount of money towards arts funding.
 Then in 2011, the Wisconsin Arts Board's budget was cut by 67 percent, sending Wisconsin (at the time) to 48th in state support for the arts.
-Since then, the situation has worsened.
-Wisconsin now ranks 50th in the nation in public funding on a per capita basis for the arts, according to the National Assembly of State Arts Agencies.
-Minnesota is first and Illinois second.
+As of 2025, Wisconsin ranks 48th in the nation in public funding on a per capita basis for the arts, with $0.18 allocated per capita, according to the National Assembly of State Arts Agencies.